solidrock-technology/docs/docs/guide/form-builder/fields.md

 ### Terms & Conditions

 Terms & Condition fields allow you to select from one of your created Terms & Condition records within the 'Admin Console' > 'Terms & Conditions' area of the admin backend.
 The text content, or downloadable file (if available) will be made presented to the user to read and/or download and must be agreed to before they can complete the details on their ticket.
-This could be useful if you need certain tickets to agree to a specifc set of terms, for example Team Members or Volunteers.
+This could be useful if you need certain tickets to agree to a specific set of terms, for example Team Members or Volunteers.

 ### Text